Knowledge Base

 Using hooks to manipulate a searchField

-How to replace the suffix from your Title
+How to remove the suffix from your Title

 BEFORE